Sean-w94/atmos/article/article.md

 mostly for it's responsive grids.

-This was our first time using Pure.css, but we found it was easy to get moving quickly, and it made responsive design a effortless.
+This was our first time using Pure.css, but we found it was easy to get moving quickly, and it made responsive design effortless.

 Whilst Pure.css already has a small footprint we used an optimization process only pull out the styles we needed